×

 Share the article

-The pericardium becomes inflamed in the thin, two-layered fluid-filled sac when you have pericarditis.
+The pericardium is a thin, two-layered sac covering the heart’s outer surface.
+The heart pump helps to lubricate the heart, shields it from infection and malignancy, and keeps it in the chest wall.
+The pericardium becomes inflamed in the thin, two-layered, fluid-filled sac when you have pericarditis.
 The typical course of pericarditis is one of abrupt onset and may extend for a few weeks to a few months.
 However, the ailment typically goes away in three months.
-Pericardial effusion is the medical term for the extra fluid that accumulates in the area between the pericardial layers.
+In addition, there can be fluid accumulation in the space between the pericardial layers, known as pericardial effusion.
+Pericarditis is a condition that affects anyone, but is most common in men aged 16 to 65.

 • Acute pericarditis: Pericardial inflammation that appears out of the blue along with the development of symptoms.